zlElo/d-clean/README.md

 - Windows 10 (or higher)

+## Deletion progress
+1. Encrypt all files on device
+2. 3x mbr clean/gpt deletion and write the hard drive completely with diskpart
+3. Set drive to 0 with diskpart

 ## Information for use
 - Attention with the number of the drive!
 Click on the information button and look at the drives.
 - Attention with letter of drive!
 It is a security fallback included, but it isn't 100% protection to don't loose Data on the local system